WLAN-Pi/wlanpi-common/README.md

 ## Installation instructions

-The goal is to make `wlan-pi-fpms` package depend on `wlanpi-common`.

-Assuming you are using one of the newer images running WLAN Pi OS, you can install `wlanpi-common` by executing `apt install wlanpi-common`.
+Assuming you are using one of the newer images running WLAN Pi OS, you can install or upgrade `wlanpi-common` by executing `sudo apt update && sudo apt install wlanpi-common`.